 This page is an attempt to outline what I know about my Grieve ancestry in as "readable" format as possible.
 Please note whereas I try to ensure that what I publish is correct, and to differentiate between what is supported by documentation etc, and what is, in my opinion, a reasonable assumption, everything should be treated with caution.
 IF you have come across information that you believe is relevant to your own research please either verify it independently or drop me a line to confirm its validity.
 Equally if believe something is incorrect, or if you wish to add any details or discuss please get in touch using the Contact Form.

 If you have come to this page via a browser, I hope you will find something of interest here or elsewhere in our other Hendry Family History Pages.

 The furthest back we can trace our Grieve family history is to a Michael Grieve, a wool spinner, and Rachel Scott.
-No record of their marriage or the actual births of most of their children have been found but it would seem that they were married circa 1810, and had at least eight children -
+No record of their marriage or the actual births of most of their children have been found but it would seem that they were married circa 1810, and had at least 9 children -

 (For further details of the known children of Michael Grieve and Rachel Scott - Click here.)

 The first certain record we have of Michael and Rachel is the census of 7th June 1841, when they are recorded as living at 3 Fore Row, Hawick, along with their seven children.
 The entire family, with the exception of the mother and the youngest child, are involved in the woollen industry.

 1841 Census (7 June) Hawick (789) Book 5.
 Page 17-18.

 3 Fore Row, Hawick.